Engineering-Research-and-Development/true-connector/doc/advancedConfiguration/usagecontrol.md

 ### Usage Control <a href="#usagecontrol" id="usagecontrol"></a>

-Details about the PMP and PEP components and how to switch to PostgeSQL from the default H2 in-memory database you can find [here](../PLATOON\_USAGE\_CONTROL.md).
+Details about the PMP and PEP components and examples of policies compatible with Platoon UC app, please check [README](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app_platoon/blob/1.7.9/README.md)

 Since Usage Control is disabled by default, in order to enable it, set following property to true: